The greatest trick that the scale ever played was convincing people that the only metric that matters is the amount of weight you have lost.

 The name of the physique game is gaining muscle and losing fat.
 The more muscle you have, the less body fat you will carry around.

-The main factors when it comes to developing a lean physique are increasing your training performance, eating a nutritious diet, and recovering properly.
+The main factors when it comes to developing a lean physique are increasing your training performance, eating a nutritious diet, recovering properly, and having a winners’ mindset.

 When you focus on these things, you will inevitably build a great body.